 Address: Less than 1km south of Bondi

 It’s a good base for Gordon’s Bay, where you can check out snorkeling routes through the waters, or take a coastal walk to Bondi or Bronte.
 Due to its backwater, Clovelly’s waters are very calm, making it wonderful for children.
-It’s also great if you want to swim laps or go snorkeling.
+As one of the best quiet beaches in Sydney, it’s also great if you want to swim laps or go snorkeling.